adegbolaA/A-DevopsChallenge/UnitConversionAppDocumentation.md

 - Create Release Branches (Dev, QA, PROD)
 - Integrate the ELK(Elastic, Logstash, Kibana) stack for metric, logs collection though i used Prometheus and Grafana.
 - Proper naming convention
 - Further extraction of the temperature units and constant values into Constants or use Enums
+- Use LoadBalancer instead of NodePort